diashakya/diashakya/README.md

 ## Hi there!!
 I'm Diya 👋

 # 💫 About Me:
-- Currently into the world of Cybersecurity.<br>- Would love to design your digital life!!
+- Currently into the world of Cybersecurity.<br>
+- Would love to design your digital life!!

 ## 🌐 Socials: